 Arts Integration Menomonie (A.I.M.) offers programs in which pre-service and career teachers have access to hand-on arts learning and teaching opportunities in Menomonie's schools, university, and community.
 As a focal point for interaction and capacity building, the arts offer new models and modes of teaching via co-creation with students.
-Collaborative by design, A.I.M.’s C.I.T.A. and P.A.I.N.T. programs offer creative explorations of the arts and teaching through which new and veteran teachers embrace risk taking as an avenue for growth and understanding.
-Mindfulness
+Collaborative by design, A.I.M.’s programs offer hands-on explorations of arts integration and mindfulness through which emerging and new teachers embrace risk taking as an avenue for growth and understanding.

 EXPLORe - INTEGRATE - REFLECT

-Teachers EXPLORE making and performing through artful creation with support.
-Experiential designing, making and/or performing opportunities expand teachers’ capacity to use (and teach) the arts.
+Teachers EXPLORE making and performing artful creations with training, support, and opportunities to practice.
+Hands-on making and/or performing opportunities expand teachers’ personal capacity to use (and eventually teach) the arts.

-Teachers INTEGRATE skills of mindfulness of the breath, sound into their daily lives and into their classroom practices as a means to manage stress, regulate emotion, and promote a positive classroom environment.
+Teachers INTEGRATE skills of mindfulness into their daily lives (and potentially into their classroom practices) as a way to manage stress, regulate emotion, and promote a positive classroom environment.